sguox002/leetcode/leetcode-all.md

 <<-773	Sliding Puzzle    		60.2%	Hard
 given 2x3 board with 1-5, return min number of moves to solve the board.
-bfs: define the possible direction to go.
+bfs: define the possible direction to go, each position has specific next position to go.
 ->>

 <<-815	Bus Routes    		43.0%	Hard